axllent/golp/README.md

 ## Installation

-There are pre-build binaries available for Linux, Windows and MacOS available in the [releases](https://github.com/axllent/golp/releases/latest).
+There are pre-built binaries available for Linux, Windows and MacOS available in the [releases](https://github.com/axllent/golp/releases/latest).

 You can also install it from source: `go install github.com/axllent/golp@latest` (go, gcc & g++ required)